"Charming and Uplifting"

 RAISING HELEN is not an original story, and sometimes the formula peeks through the scenes.
 Also, at just under two hours, it’s a little long and could have used some judicious editing in the final act.
 Still, RAISING HELEN is a charming, ultimately family-friendly comedy with a strong, positive depiction of a Christian pastor.
 Watching the children cope with their parents’ death may bother some older children.

+In the pleasant RAISING HELEN, Kate Hudson’s character works at a fashion modeling agency, which affords her a nice apartment and a fast-paced life.
+When one of her sisters dies in a car accident, Helen is given custody of her sister’s three children.
+The choice surprises both Helen and her surviving sister, played by the excellent Joan Cusack.
+Free-wheeling Helen has to change her life to fit others into it.
+She moves from Manhattan to Queens with the children and quits the modeling agency to work elsewhere.
+Helen enrolls the children in a private Lutheran school, where the principal, Pastor Dan, becomes a good influence on everyone.
+Eventually, Helen learns that her personal relationships and responsibilities are more important than the superficial, exciting life she led before.
 The story of RAISING HELEN is not original, but it is well done, mostly because of the skilled actors and sensitive direction by Gary Marshall.
 There is a smattering of foul language and some light innuendo.
 At just under two hours, the movie may feel a bit long.
 Still, RAISING HELEN is a charming, ultimately family-friendly comedy with a strong, positive depiction of a young, honorable Christian pastor.